 We don’t recommend washing eggs because this can damage the eggshell, which acts as a barrier for microorganisms that can harm the egg and make you sick.
 If you need to wash them, that’s okay, but make sure you wait an hour before cooking the egg so you can avoid any potential contamination.

 This is not recommended, because the cracks allow microorganisms to get into the egg, which can make you sick.
 Sometimes, an egg has a crack so small that we don’t even realize it’s there, so you should be very careful when preparing eggs so you won’t have any problems afterwards.

 Adding an egg to your diet won’t have any negative effects on your body.
 However, you should keep in mind that the nutritional properties of eggs depend on the way they are prepared.
-For example, which option do you think is best, a boiled egg or a fried egg?
-Obviously the first alternative.
-Feel free to add a delicious egg to your daily breakfast!
+For example, a boiled egg is much better for you than a fried egg.
+An egg is a great addition to your daily breakfast!